cds-snc/digital-canada-ca/content/en/blog/posts/scaling-inclusive-environments-begins-with-community-building-we-created-an-accessibility-handbook-to-help-you-get-started.md

 Sharing resources, working collaboratively and building community across government will help us build a more inclusive public service.

 Check out our [Accessibility Handbook](https://digital.canada.ca/a11y).

+We can give a voice to people by telling their stories and sharing their truths in order to help teams design more inclusively.
+Creating a culture of accessibility and inclusion is about making sure everyone who works on, delivers or uses your services or products can access them.

+The Government of Canada is a leader in creating equitable experiences for everyone.
+Sharing resources, working collaboratively and building community across government will help us build a more inclusive public service.
+The Office of the Chief Information Officer is marking IDIP2019 by publishing new guidelines for the public service which encourages them to leverage the Harmonised European Standard EN 301 549 when procuring or developing information communication technology.
+Together we can make more inclusive services for everyone.